meetoseh/backend/docs/redis/keys.md

   - `skipped_sending` broken down by channel (sms/email/push)
   - `sent` broken down by channel (sms/email/push)

+- `stats:daily_reminders:daily:earliest` goes to the earliest unix date that there may still be daily reminder stats in redis for

+- `stats:daily_reminder_registrations:daily:{unix_date}` goes to a hash containing integers for daily reminder registrations on the given day, in America/Los_Angeles, where the keys are:

+  - `subscribed`: how many subscriptions to daily reminders were created
+  - `unsubscribed`: how many subscriptions to daily reminders were deleted

+- `stats:daily_reminder_registrations:daily:{unix_date}:extra:{event}` goes to a
+  hash breaking down some of the counters in daily reminder registrations, where the keys depends on the event:

+  - `subscribed`: broken down by `{channel}:{reason}`, where the reasons are listed in the database documentation for daily_reminder_registration_stats
+  - `unsubscribed`: broken down by `{channel}:{reason}`, where the reasons are listed in the database documentation for daily_reminder_registration_stats

+- `stats:daily_reminder_registrations:daily:earliest` goes to the earliest unix date that there may still be daily reminder registration stats in redis for

 ### Personalization subspace

 These are regular keys used by the personalization module